 And the “secret” to the Chef Boyardee Lasagna Sauce was the addition of bell pepper.
 I’ve found the closest readily available jarred version is Paul Newman’s Own Sockarooni Sauce.
 Or just add some finely chopped bell pepper to your own spaghetti sauce recipe, and you’re on your way.

 The above photo shows the original Chef Boyardee Lasagna Dinner “kit.”
 Unfortunately (or maybe “fortunately”), you can no longer purchase it.
-Also, here is a cool website that lists other foods that are no longer manufactured: Discontinued Foods.

 The Chef Boyardee Pizza kit was pretty bad, too.
 Nothing like the pizza we picked up from the local pizzeria!